microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 - One called **Controls**, which includes wrappers for 1st party controls like Map or InkCanvas.
 Thanks to these controls, you'll be able to leverage them like if they're native WPF or Windows Forms control, including direct access to the exposed properties and binding support.
 Also in this case, it comes into two variants: [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls/) for WPF and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/) for Windows Forms.

 #### Backward compatibility
-XAML Island is supported starting from Windows 10 1809.
+XAML Islands is supported starting from Windows 10 1809.
 Trying to run an application which uses XAML Island on a previous version of Windows will cause an exception.
 If you need to handle backward compatibility, right now the only option is to instantiate the control in code and not in XAML, using the approach described [in the following document](https://docs.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost).
 Since the XAML control is initialized in code, you have the opportunity to detect the version of the OS where the application is running and choose if you want to continue or, for example, replace it with a standard WPF control.